Trump hints at strong jobs report ahead of its release

 Related: Unemployment rate matches lowest point in a half a century

-The rule also specifies that the president, through the chairman of the Council of Economic Advisors, should get the prereleased data as soon as it is available.
+The rule also specifies that the president should get the prereleased data as soon as it is available.

-The White House press office did not immediately respond to questions about whether the president had seen the report when he made the tweet, or whether or not it believed the tweet was a violation of the rule.
+Larry Kudlow, the director of the president's National Economic Council, confirmed in an interview Friday on CNBC that he had told Trump on Thursday what would be in the jobs report, but that he didn't think the tweet violated the rule because it did not include any numbers or details.

+"You can read into that 10 different things," Kudlow said.
+"I don't think he gave anything away incidentally."

 There have been controversies in the past when federal officials have made more innocuous comments about the general state of the labor market in the hours ahead of the report, without referring to the jobs report itself, said William Rodgers, who served as the chief economist of the Labor Department.